 Advice: Always take your valuables with you.
 I’m paranoid about being left behind, so I keep an eye on the bus driver.
 If I see him walking back, I take it as a sign it’s time to get back quickly.
 I’ve been on buses which left passengers behind only for the passengers to chase after the bus, screaming and banging on it to get attention.
 This is an option too.
 If your belongings are in this bus and find yourself in this situation, hope you have on your running shoes!

-Where can you store your luggage on a government bus?
+Where do you put your luggage on an Indian bus?

 Some buses allow you to store you extra parcels underneath or behind the bus.
 Of course, this is not the most convenient option for a traveler.